Waivers from Corporate Practice Restrictions for Special Education Schools and Early Intervention Agencies

 An approved program formed as a professional service limited liability company or registered limited liability partnership may be authorized to provide special education itinerant (SEIT) services or other educational services not involving the practice of a profession under title eight of this chapter, and, upon receiving a waiver pursuant to section 6503-b of this chapter, may employ or contract with individuals licensed or otherwise authorized to practice, or with a professional service corporation, partnership or other entity legally authorized to practice any profession under title eight of this chapter in which the entity would not be authorized to provide professional services under the applicable provisions of section twelve hundred three or subdivision (a) of section thirteen hundred one of the limited liability company law or sections 121-1500 or 121-1502 of the partnership law, provided that such contract is within the scope of the department's approval and is only for the purpose of conducting a multi-disciplinary evaluation of a preschool child suspected of having a disability or a preschool child with a disability or providing related services specified in the individualized education program of a preschool child with a disability.

 The purpose of Chapter 581 of the Laws of 2011 is to reconcile the provisions of Title VIII of the Education Law that prohibit corporate practice of certain licensed professions with the provisions of section 4410 of the Education Law and Title 2-A of Article 25 of the Public Health Law that contemplate that special education schools and early intervention agencies be able to provide multi-disciplinary evaluations, related services and early intervention services recommended for a student.

 A special education school or early intervention agency provider may employ or contract with licensed professionals authorized under Title VIII of the Education Law to provide professional services.
-Title VIII defines the practice of 49 professions, but only certain health professions are qualified to provide multi-disciplinary evaluations, related services and early intervention services recommended for a student.
+Title VIII defines the practice of more than 50 professions, but only certain health professions are qualified to provide multi-disciplinary evaluations, related services and early intervention services recommended for a student.
 These professions are: